facebook/react-native-website/docs/virtualizedlist.md

 ### `maxToRenderPerBatch`

 The maximum number of items to render in each incremental render batch.
-The more rendered at once, the better the fill rate, but responsiveness my suffer because rendering content may interfere with responding to button taps or other interactions.
+The more rendered at once, the better the fill rate, but responsiveness may suffer because rendering content may interfere with responding to button taps or other interactions.

 | Type   | Required |
 | ------ | -------- |